JammaBro/Shop-Calculator/README.md

-# Example
+# Shop Calc
-An example greeter plugin
+A Runelite plugin for calculating bulk selling/buying from NPC's.